Minibus Training D1

 Test centres available in this area are:

-The practical test lasts for approximately 90 minutes.
+The manoeuvre test lasts about 20 minutes and the practical driving test lasts for approximately 60 minutes and the tests are taken separately.
 The standard required to pass is high and you are advised to take professional training.
 To pass you must achieve less than 16 minor driving faults, these are minor errors such as missing a mirror check or slightly incorrect position!

 It goes without saying that a serious or dangerous fault will fail.